devgram-openhack/mobile/README.md

 ## Usage

+**WARNING: This app is not ready for production.
+It does not connect to a database, all of the data in the app is only available during runtime.
+You will lose all changes made when you re-open the app.
+This is for testing purposes only, so that you can see how it's supposed to work.**

 Download the .apk through the [releases](https://github.com/devgram-openhack/mobile/releases) page.

 Deployment for iOS is currently not available as we have no access to a Mac.